-.
-Penalties for non-conformity of production
+9. Penalties for non-conformity of production

-.1.
-The approval granted in respect of a vehicle type pursuant to this Regulation, may be withdrawn if the requirements laid down in paragraph 8. are not complied with or if the vehicle or vehicles taken fail to pass the tests prescribed in paragraph 8..
+9.1.
+The approval granted in respect of a vehicle type pursuant to this Regulation, may be withdrawn if the requirements laid down in paragraph 8.x.x. are not complied with or if the vehicle or vehicles taken fail to pass the tests prescribed in paragraph 8.x.x.

-.2.
+9.2.
 If a Contracting Party to the 1958 Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties applying this Regulation, by means of a communication form conforming to the model in Annex A2 to this Regulation.